 - 1 Gerstaecker Primed Wooden Board – Gesso Board “ready to paint”

-- 1 bottle of silicone oil or Cléopâtre Magic Plop
+- one bottle of silicone oil or Cléopâtre Magic Plop

 - 1 basin or 1 tablecloth for protection